Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Advertising legend David Ogilvy said that good copywriting was really "salesmanship in print."
 Ogilvy was referring to a special form of advertising, called "direct response" advertising.
 Today, "direct response" can be found anywhere there is advertising: they usually prompt you to "call now" or "click here."
 Of course, the primary function of any ad should be to sell something.
 Good advertising will lead the prospective consumer to buy something.

-What´s your thing?
+What´s my thing?

-Remember that the companies you are working for are outsourcing the work you do because it´s not a part of their core competency.
+Remember that the companies you are working for are outsourcing the work you do because it's not a part of their core competency.
 If you do work for individuals, you likewise provide something for them that they cannot provide for themselves.
 They want to be better at what they do, without the challenge of having to do what you do as well.

 That means you must be able to define your own core competency as well, and present it to your client (demonstrate it to your client) in a way that enhances them in their own business, among their own customers.